Lizanne-W/CS-Projects/honeypot.md

 SSH is now served on port 64295.
 Port 22 is no longer for administration.
 It’s part of the honeypot environment.<br/>
 <br/>
 Things to Note: <br/>
 After initial installation and logging in to the T-pot dashboard.
-Everything seems to be working fine.
+Everything seemed to be working fine.
 But I noticed a spike in CPU usage and the honeypots do not provide any data at all.
-The main issue was the default T-pot installation installing all honeypots instead of just focusing on SSH or HTTP or whichever services you want to focus on.<br/>
+The main issue was the default T-pot installation installing all honeypots instead of specific services like SSH or HTTP or whichever services you want to focus on.<br/>
 Costomization steps taken from T-Pot's official page.
 [Here](https://github.com/telekom-security/tpotce#customize-t-pot-honeypots-and-services)  <br/>
 <br/>
 STEPS:<br/>